jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *ed* branch, which is branched from the *rewrite* branch.
+This is the *window* branch, which is branched from the *ed* branch, which is branched from the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.

 Recent work in the *rewrite* branch:

+- 21 Oct 2023: Make *window* branch to *ed* branch.
+Add multiple windows to *pmacs* editor.

 - 21 Oct 2023: Merge *ed* branch back into *rewrite* branch.
 However, work continues in the *ed* branch and its branches.